hydroper-jet/lang/spec/1.0/source/src/overview/jetxml.md

 # JetXML

-JetWork supports classes in XML form called *JetXML*.
-A JetXML is a file with the extension `.jetxml`.
+JetWork supports classes in XML form called *JetXML* components.
+A JetXML component is a file with the extension `.jetxml`.

 * A JetXML class extends another class based in the root XML element.
 * A JetXML class specifies its fully package qualified class name in the `className` attribute of the root XML element.